delphix/dct-sdk-go/docs/ListEnvironmentsResponse.md

 `func (o *ListEnvironmentsResponse) HasErrors() bool`

 HasErrors returns a boolean if a field has been set.

+### GetResponseMetadata

+`func (o *ListEnvironmentsResponse) GetResponseMetadata() PaginatedResponseMetadata`

+GetResponseMetadata returns the ResponseMetadata field if non-nil, zero value otherwise.

+### GetResponseMetadataOk

+`func (o *ListEnvironmentsResponse) GetResponseMetadataOk() (*PaginatedResponseMetadata, bool)`

+GetResponseMetadataOk returns a tuple with the ResponseMetadata field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetResponseMetadata

+`func (o *ListEnvironmentsResponse) SetResponseMetadata(v PaginatedResponseMetadata)`

+SetResponseMetadata sets ResponseMetadata field to given value.

+### HasResponseMetadata

+`func (o *ListEnvironmentsResponse) HasResponseMetadata() bool`

+HasResponseMetadata returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)